sivabalachandran/spring-boot-projects/person/README.md

  1. `./mvnw clean package(Linux)` or `mvnw clean package(Windows)`
  2. When run as local, the apis are not guarded by authorization.
      This is for the ease of development.

+## Assumptions and Notes:
+1. Since the requirements were not clear on GET, POST, PUT and DELETE, I have assumed the entities will be saved and retrieved based on an ID (primary key in the database).
+2. Authentication and Authorization is set up as service account.
+3. If the token has expired after 5 mins, please hit the token endpoint again to refresh it.
+4. I have not added test case to all components, but have done samples to give a glimpse of unit testing style and Integration testing style.

 ## Security
 1. The service is guarded by Spring security and Keycloak.